ksky521/nodeppt/README_EN.md

 ```

-#### how to start socket?
+#### How do I start a socket?

-##### with url params
+##### Method 1: With Url Params

 ```bash
 http://127.0.0.1:8080/md/demo.md?controller=socket
 ```

-type 'Q' in page to show the QR Code, scan it, and you can control the slider on your phone: swipe or touch or shake to page-flipping
+Type 'Q' in page to show the QR Code, scan it, and then you can control the slider on your phone.
+Swipe, touch, or shake to flip page.

-##### or use 'start' command:
+##### Method 2: Use The 'start' Command:

 ```bash
 nodeppt start -c socket
 ```

-type 'Q' in page to show the QR Code, scan it, and you can control the slider on your phone: swipe or touch or shake to page-flipping
+Type 'Q' in page to show the QR Code, scan it, and then you can control the slider on your phone.
+Swipe, touch, or shake to flip page.

-#### how to start postMessage:
+#### How to Start postMessage:

 ```bash
 http://127.0.0.1:8080/md/demo.md?_multiscreen=1
 ```

-#### export your ppt
+#### Export your .ppt

-share your awesome slider with others, why not?
+Share your awesome slider with others, why not?

-#### export to pdf format:
+#### Export to PDF format:
 <a name="export-pdf"></a>
-need to install phantomjs
+Install phantomjs

 ```bash
 npm install -g phantomjs